 This homemade hummus recipe will store for 3-5 days in the fridge if stored in an airtight container.
 You can also freeze it in portions in an ice cube tray.
 It may separate when you thaw it out, but just stir it up vigorously.
 Use within 3 days once thawed from frozen.

 What do you like to serve this Hummus without Tahini with?

-We like this hummus spread on toast sticks or in a wrap, or as a dip for crackers and veggies like cucumbers and snap peas.
+We like this hummus spread on toast sticks or in a wrap, or as a dip for crackers, pita, and veggies like cucumbers and snap peas.
 I also like this thinned with a little extra lemon juice as a salad dressing!

 Do I need to peel the chickpeas to make this super smooth?

-So here’s the thing: Yes, that does result in super smooth hummus, but I have yet to meet a parent of a little kid who really feels like they have that kind of time.
+You may have seen some hummus recipes tell you to peel the beans, which is of course very tie consuming.
+Yes, that does result in super smooth hummus, but I have yet to meet a parent of a little kid who really feels like they have that kind of time.
 If you do, go for it.
 If not?
 Just blend it up well and call it good!
 (I never ever peel them!)

 Can I add veggies to this hummus?